mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 * We have increased the deployment package size limit from 200 MB to 512 MB.
 * We have fixed an issue when the Runtime version was not visible on the transport package screen.
 * We have removed the restriction on the use of the `kubernetes.io/ingress.class` ingress annotation.
-* We have changed the left navigation panel to match the rest of the Developer Portal.
+* We have changed the navigation pane to match the rest of the Developer Portal.

 ### November 15, 2021